c0xc/toctar/README.md

 a (the first) tape device found in the system.
 To work with an archive file somewhere on your filesystem, use the `-f file.tar` option.
+On tapes, TOCTAR works with the first tape file by default.
+To work with more than one archive per tape, please refer to the index option or check out the --auto-append feature.

 To create a new archive (overwriting an existing file):

     toctar create [-C parent_dir1] dir1 [-C parent_dir2] dir2

-To append files to an existing archive:

-    toctar append dir...

-To create another archive, in the second tape file:
+To create an archive in the second tape file:

     toctar create -i 1 dir...

+To create a new archive at the end, leaving existing archives:

+    toctar create --auto-append dir...

+This may fail if you have a corrupt/incomplete archive in a tape file.
+For example, if you've created two archives and damaged the second one but you haven't wiped the tape because you don't want to lose the first archive on there, then use the index option (-i 1) to overwrite the second one.

+To list the contents of an archive:

+    toctar verify

+To list the contents of the second archive:

+    toctar verify -i 1

-To verify an archiv:
+To verify an archive:

     toctar verify